mattt-dc/CapabilityCheckML/README.md

 - **Comprehensive Analysis:** The project includes tools for analyzing the responses, comparing them against expected outputs to evaluate the accuracy and efficiency of the ML models.

 ## Getting Started
+1. If using pip, install dependencies by running: ```pip install -r requirements.txt```
-If using text-generation-webui, use the --api flag to start with api support. e.g add to cmd_linux.sh for linux.
+2. If using text-generation-webui, use the --api flag to start with api support. e.g add to cmd_linux.sh for linux.
-Then run with:
+3. Then run with:
 ```python main.py```

 ## Project Structure